dylhigaXR/OldWebsiteFormat/_posts/2022-03-10-Working-with-handtracking.markdown

 ## Creating the Fireball

 The key difference between these two development experiences is the fact that I had access to gesture recognition with the Magic Leap SDK, but nothing with the Oculus Integration from Unity.
-I figured raycasts were the best way to go about this.
+I figured ray casts were the best way to go about this.

 By using the transform of the center of the players hands provided with lHandCenter.transform.position and rHandCenter.transform.position: